Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Generalized integral means spectrum

 The integral means spectrum is afterwards given by Since $p^*(\kappa)< p_{0}(\kappa)$ \eqref{p0*}, this transition precedes and supersedes the transition from the bulk spectrum \eqref{bulk} towards the linear behavior \eqref{lin}.

-The singularity analysis given in Ref. \cite{DNNZ} led us to introduce the $\sigma$-dependent function
+The search in Ref. \cite[Section 4.2.1]{DNNZ} for exact boundary solutions to Eq. \ref{eq1Fzz} (in the $\sigma=\pm 1$ cases) led to the introduction of the $\sigma$-dependent spectrum function \cite[Eq.
+(180)]{DNNZ}

-For $\sigma=-1$, it recovers the integral means spectrum \eqref{beta+} above for the interior whole-plane SLE, while for $\sigma=+1$ it introduces a new spectrum, the relevance of which for the exterior whole-plane SLE case is analyzed in a joint work of two of us with D. Beliaev \cite{BDZ}.
+For $\sigma=-1$, it recovers for interior whole-plane SLE the integral means spectrum \eqref{beta+} mentioned above.
+For $\sigma=+1$ it introduces a new spectrum, the relevance of which for the exterior whole-plane SLE case is analyzed in a joint work by D. Beliaev and two of the present authors \cite{BDZ}.

 For general real values of $\sigma$ \eqref{sigmapq}, we can rewrite \eqref{betasigma+} as a function of $(p,q,\kappa)$,